 People want to hear from you – but not to have you take over their whole evening.
 Franklin D. Roosevelt said “Be sincere, be brief, be seated” and that’s not bad advice.
-People do enjoy a story, particularly a true story; try to find something relevant from the year.
-If possible select a story that you can tell within no more than two minutes, and add a bit of humour.
-Even if you discover that your public speaking skills are not going to be needed after all you can still share it with your friends.
+Yet, people do enjoy a story, particularly a true story; try to find something relevant from the year.
+Try to select a story, with a little humour that you can tell in under two minutes.
+Even if you don’t end up giving that speech you can still share it with your friends.

 4. Be careful of jokes in your speech

 It’s natural to want to tell a joke in your speech but not everyone can.
-If you know joke telling is not your forte then leave the jokes to the crackers and just say something sincere.
-On the other hand, if you are a joke teller do think about your audience; you may know many of the guests but you may also have partners, older or younger family members or others who fall outside your usual group of friends.
-Be mindful of ‘in jokes’ or anything a bit risque that might fall flat in the present company; it may be that all your joke needs is a delicate tweak for the occasion.
+If you’re not a seasoned joke teller then leave the jokes to the crackers and just be sincere.
+If you trust your joke telling skills remember to keep it relevant and appropriate to your audience; you may know many of the guests but you may also have partners, older or younger family members or others who fall outside your usual group of friends.
+Be mindful of ‘in jokes’ or anything a bit risque that might fall flat; it may be that all your joke needs is a delicate tweak for the occasion.

 5. Watch the drink and add water

 It’s easy to find your wine glass filled up by willing volunteers with the best intents.
 Keep an eye on what’s happening and aim to have a glass of water for your main drink before your moment arrives.
 Over the evening keep your water topped up, you may need it.
 When you speak nerves can dry your mouth, taking a moment to take a sip can provide a confident looking pause.
-Standing up to slur your words before landing back unceremoniously in your chair is not the impression you want to make, so leave the alcohol until after your Christmas speech when you sit back down to your applause.
+Standing up to slur your words before landing back unceremoniously in your chair is not the impression you want to make.
+Leave the alcohol until after you sit back down.
 If possible get the speaking done early so you can relax for the rest of the evening.